MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/ax-2012/deploy-test-environment-azure.md

 If you want sample data installed in your environment, complete the following steps.

 1. Log on to the SQL-&lt;GUID&gt; virtual machine.
 Log on to the virtual machine using the DynamicsInstallUser account.
-For instructions, see the “How do I log on to a virtual machine?� section of the [Manage your Microsoft Dynamics AX 2012 R3 deployment on Azure](manage-2012-r3-deployment-azure.md) article.
+For instructions, see the “How do I log on to a virtual machine?” section of the [Manage your Microsoft Dynamics AX 2012 R3 deployment on Azure](manage-2012-r3-deployment-azure.md) article.
 2. Go to the following location on the virtual machine: F:TestTransferTool
 3. Install the Test Data Transfer Tool.
 For instructions, see [Install the Test Data Transfer Tool (beta) for Microsoft Dynamics AX](install-test-data-transfer-tool-beta.md).
 4. Open a command prompt and navigate to the following location: C:\Program Files (x86)\Microsoft Dynamics AX 2012 Test Data Transfer Tool (Beta)